 Your application will be reviewed by the Admissions Committee.

-Following a successful review of your application, an on-campus admission interview with the Academic Admissions Jury (Executive Ph.D.
+Following a successful review of your application, an online admission interview with the Academic Admissions Jury (Executive Ph.D.
 Committee) will be organised.

-Confirmation of enrolment and payment of tuition fees (deposit to secure your place).
+Confirmation of enrolment and payment of tuition fees (You will be asked to pay a deposit to secure your place).

 Statement of purpose

 Your statement of purpose should address the following questions: Why do you want to do a Global Executive Ph.D. at this point in your career?
 What do you expect to acquire from the programme?
-After graduation, what are your career aspirations post Global Executive Ph.D.?
-Please describe your previous experience of research, if any.
+What are your career aspirations following the Global Executive Ph.D.?
+Please describe your previous research experience, if any.
 What area of research are you interested in at this stage?